networknt/light-doc/content/getting-started/_index.md

 ---
 title: Get Started
 linktitle: Get Started Overview
-description: Quick start and guides for installing Hugo on your preferred operating system.
+description: Quick start and guides for staring your first microserivce on your preferred operating system.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01